PGPHarvard/FAQ/README.md

 This is a work-in-progress, none of this information guaranteed to be accurate!

 # Project info (general)

+# Who is the Harvard PGP?
+Volunteer organization?
+What is a research timeline versus commercial?

 ### Are you still enrolling participants?
 Yes, we are still accepting volunteers and have recently (Aug 2015) reduced the enrollment age from 21 and older to 18 and older largely in response to participant requests.
 This was recently announced in our blog.
 [INSERT LINK] You can find out more about participating in our project here: http://www.personalgenomes.org/harvard/sign-up